ahmadiehsan/personal_docs/docs/ai/machine_learning/classification/support_vector_machine.md

-# Support Vector Machine (SVM) [Sup]
+# SVM [Sup]

 ## Description

-The support vector machine is a model used for both classification and regression problems though it is mostly used to solve classification problems.
+Support Vector Machine (SVM) is a model used for both classification and regression problems though it is mostly used to solve classification problems.
 The algorithm creates a hyperplane or line (decision boundary) which separates data into classes.
 It uses the kernel trick to find the best line separator (decision boundary that has the same distance from the boundary point of both classes).